Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Conclusions

-\textbf{Future work.} As a follow-up of this study, we will continue evaluating LLMs in the context of biomedical inference, including very recent models such as Llama \cite{touvron2023llama}.
-We plan to extent our proposed framework addressing the need for efficient qualitative and quantitative evaluation of responses generated by LLMs.
-Such frameworks should go beyond the well-known benchmarks and be applicable in any specific biomedical applications, such as the one exemplified in this study (chemical-fungus relation).
-The promising future direction is to use prompts containing biomedical texts as contexts (abstract or full texts) combined with few-shot learning or in-context learning, as well as the integration with robust, high-recall retrieval augmentation mechanisms.
+\textbf{Future work.} As a continuation of this study, we plan to further assess LLMs for multi-hop biomedical inference.
+We plan to extend our proposed framework addressing the need for efficient qualitative and quantitative evaluation of responses generated by LLMs.
+Such frameworks should go beyond the well-known benchmarks and be transferable to other biomedical domains, such as the one exemplified in this study (chemical-fungus relation).
+A promising future direction is the use of robust retrieval augmented generation (RAG) mechanisms integration with robust, high-recall retrieval augmentation mechanisms, e.g. \cite{delmasRelationExtractionUnderexplored2023,wysocki2024llm} in coordination with symbolic reasoning methods.